A competency definition works as the foundation for skill requirements to specify the knowledge, skills and abilities necessary for success at work.

 A competency framework is the ability to implement or utilize a set of related knowledge, skills, and abilities needed to effectively carry out “critical work functions” or duties within an identified work environment.

 Competencies often work as the foundation for skill specifications that specify the degree of knowledge, skills, and abilities necessary for success at work along with possible measurement criteria for evaluating competency definition attainment.
+These definitions serve as the basis for competency assessment and future learning initiatives in any competency based learning platform.

 What is the difference between a competency and a learning goal?